 Where do you get the piano or keyboard appraised by an independent third party?

 - A piano technician

-- Piano Finders (when we are not involved in buying and reselling the instrument for the non-profit who is accepting the donation)
+- Piano Finders (when we are not involved in either the buying or reselling of the instrument for the non-profit who is accepting the donation)

-- A piano or keyboard salesperson (who is not involved in buying and reselling the instrument for the non-profit who is accepting the donation).
+- A piano or keyboard salesperson (who is not involved in the buying or reselling of the instrument for the non-profit who is accepting the donation).

 - A personal property appraiser with a specialty in pianos.

 As a piano or keyboard owner, you can sell an instrument directly out of your home and without a salesperson helping you, saving yourself any cost of goods sold expense.
 You could also sell it for a wholesale cost to a retailer who would then put it on a showroom floor and resell it for a retail price.
 Wholesale is usually significantly less than retail in the market.